 Relax at Morere Hot Springs

-If you are heading north, your final stop in Hawkes Bay region can soak your cares away in natural hot springs.
+If you are heading north, your final stop in the Hawkes Bay region can soak your cares away in natural hot springs.
 More than just hot and cold pools, the waters are surrounded by 364 hectares of nikau palms and other native bush.
 Hiking trails allow you to explore before you dip into a tub allowing the healing waters to envelop your skin.
+It’s one of my favourite hot springs in New Zealand.

 Take a photo of the world’s longest place name